SJTU-YONGFU-RESEARCH-GRP/spi-customizer/docs/PAPER.md

 **Particular attention is given to analog designers** who face unique challenges when implementing digital interfaces in mixed-signal systems.
 The knowledge gap between analog circuit design and digital protocol implementation creates significant barriers, particularly in digital-assisted analog circuits where precise timing and verification are critical.

+### 1.2.1 Open Source Philosophy

+We chose to develop SPI Customizer as an **open source project** for several strategic reasons:

+1. **Accessibility for Resource-Constrained Environments**: Analog designers often work in academic institutions or small companies with limited budgets for commercial EDA tools
+2. **Customization Flexibility**: Open source allows analog designers to modify the tool to support their specific mixed-signal testing requirements
+3. **Integration with Existing Workflows**: Researchers can integrate the tool into their custom verification environments
+4. **Community-Driven Improvement**: Collective expertise from analog and digital design communities enhances the tool's capabilities
+5. **Educational Value**: Students and educators can study and learn from the implementation
+6. **No Licensing Barriers**: Eliminates cost and access restrictions that prevent widespread adoption

+**The open source nature directly addresses analog designers' needs** by providing a cost-effective, customizable solution that eliminates licensing barriers while ensuring they can adapt the tool to their specific mixed-signal verification challenges.

 ### 1.3 Innovation and Contribution

 This work introduces several key innovations: